Submission Guidelines for Publishers

 There is of course no magic recipe for what may sell, and although certain books, genres and subjects would at first glance appear to be more likely candidates than others, part of the charm of publishing is its subjective nature, the unexpected niches and the daringness of individuals to try something different.
 Patience and persistence seem essential in the process of placing books here and elsewhere, thus instant reactions are not necessarily in the nature of seeing a book make the transfer from one country to another.

-The deadline for submissions for the Autumn 2017 issue will be in May 2017 (precise date tbc).
+The deadline for submissions for the Autumn 2019 issue will be in May 2019.

 Please send copies of the titles you would like us to consider to: